We live in a time of many strange diseases. Technology fatigue is one of them.

 The next thing I knew he had walked me through everything I needed to order a replacement monitor and return my old one, shipping paid both ways.
 Technology is so cheap now they don’t even attempt to fix monitors, they just replace them.
 All I had to do was get out the box, pack it up, lean it against the wall and wait for Purolator to arrive.

-Since it’s been The Week of Technology Fatigue, I thought I’d go the whole nine yards and quit my job at the college.
+Since it’s been The Week of Technology Fatigue, I thought I’d go the whole nine yards and quit my job too.
 I fixed everything I said I was going to so enough already.
-I suddenly realized I’m exhausted from carrying the survival of an entire school for the past year and a half.

 I’m going back to enjoying my retirement.
 This might sound as if I have reams of free-time again for genealogy.
 But, that remains to be seen.
 Every time I wake up I feel like sleeping 10 more hours so I’m sleeping til I don’t feel tired anymore.
 When I have any energy at all, I’m visiting all the parks in town.